hb1998/CodeGaze/README.md

 3. Supabase setup
   - This is probably the most time consuming part of the setup, but worry not, you should be there if you follow the steps carefully.
-  - Basically there is not straight forward way to direcly clone/fork the supabase schema, but since its built on top of postgres, we just need to follow the steps to replicate a postgres database.
+  - Basically there is no straight forward way to direcly clone/fork the supabase schema, but since its built on top of postgres, we just need to follow the steps to replicate a postgres database.
   - Database setup
       - Before you begin.
          - Install [Supabase CLI](https://supabase.com/docs/guides/cli#installation)